 On our tours, every hotel we stay in offers the ability to connect to Wifi for free in your room.
 In most places there is a data cap, with enough data to check your emails and the news, but this is not the time to catch up on your favourite series on Netflix!
 In some remote areas, like the West Coast of the South Island, connections and download speed can be patchy at times.
 If there's anything really important you need to do online when you're here, let your guide know in advance and they'll help you get connected.

 We're "foodies" at heart and know how important great meals are when travelling.
 One thing that so many people tell us they love about our tours are the home hosted locals in their homes or special locations – a great opportunity to meet some real Kiwis as well as enjoy a delicious meal.
 On all tours hearty breakfasts are included every morning.
-We include special lunches and dinners at various locations throughout the tour, see the "What's Included" tab on each tour page to see exactly which meals are included.
+We include special lunches at various locations throughout the tour, see the "What's Included" tab on each tour page to see exactly which meals are included.
 Where a meal is not included your helpful Kiwi guide will always provide a recommendation for the best cafe or restaurant available.
 See more about the delicious meals you will enjoy on our tours here.

 Alcoholic beverages are generally not included with dinner, however at our hosted lunches with the locals you'll notice your host keeping your glass nice and full.
 Whenever drinks are included, we make sure there are non alcoholic options for non-drinkers.
 At our Marlborough winery lunch your tastings are included at no extra charge.